 c. transfer or release;

-d. disciplinary action by the Congregation Council; or
+d. disciplinary action in accordance with Chapter 20 of the constitution and bylaws of the Evangelical Lutheran Church in America; or

-e. removal from the roll due to inactivity as defined in the bylaws.
+e. removal from the roll due to inactivity in accordance with the provisions of this constitution and its bylaws.

 Such persons who have been removed from the roll of members shall remain persons for whom the Church has a continuing pastoral concern.